danidiaz/dep-t/README.md

     class HasRepository d e | e -> d where repository :: e -> Int -> d ()

-We see that the type of the environment `e` determines the monad `d` on which the effects take place.
+We see that the type `e` of the environment determines the monad `d` on which the effects take place.

-Let's define a monomorphic record with effects in `IO`:
+Here's a monomorphic environment record with functions that have effects in `IO`:

     type EnvIO :: Type
     data EnvIO = EnvIO